scenerystack/community/docs/reference/api/phet-core/logGlobal.md

 # logGlobal

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/logGlobal.ts](https://github.com/phetsims/phet-core/blob/main/js/logGlobal.ts) for the most up-to-date information.

 ## Overview

 Logs a global variable by converting it to JSON, then writing to phet.log.
 If the global is undefined,